cs50/cs50.readthedocs.io/video.md

 * the first timestamp must be 00:00 (or 00:00:00),
 * there should be at least three timestamps in ascending order, and
 * the minimum length for chapters is 10 seconds.

+The chapters will not appear along the player's timeline, as they do on YouTube itself, as YouTube does not (yet!) support chapters for embedded videos.

 ## Acknowledgements